Council on Foreign Relations: Origins, 1918 to 1945

 The members supported Wilson's internationalist vision but were especially concerned about "the effect that the war and the treaty of peace might have on postwar business".
 Scholars from the Inquiry saw an opportunity to establish an organization that would bring together diplomats, senior government officials, and academics with lawyers, bankers, and industrialists to influence public policy.
 On July 29, 1921, they filed a certification of incorporation, officially forming the Council on Foreign Relations.
-Founding members included its first honorary president, Elihu Root, and first elected president, John W. Davis, vice-president Paul D. Cravath, and secretary–treasurer Edwin F. Gay.
+Founding members included its first honorary president Elihu Root, its first elected president John W. Davis, vice-president Paul D. Cravath, and secretary–treasurer Edwin F. Gay.